VanausloosThomas/PersonalDevelopment/knowledge/DesignPatterns/DesignPatterns.md

 ## Command Pattern

-### Defenition:
+### Definition:
 ```
 The Command Pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.
 ```

 ### Class Diagram: